School Values (incorporating British values)

 - Tolerance of those of different faiths and beliefs

-At the Meadows College students will encounter these principles throughout everyday school life.
+At The Meadows students will encounter these principles throughout everyday school life.
 In particular, our promotion of spiritual, moral, social and cultural understanding and well-being are manifested in our day to day behaviour and mutual respect for one another.

 Listed below are some examples of how we promote these values in our school community: